 I returned to a 'technique' which is based on 'triple stamping' where you stamp onto layers of card and then build up those layers on your card, with plain card as a 'frame' on each layer.

 A good while back I discovered that this is a really fun way to use up papers instead of the stamping technique, although I still love that as well of course.
-Previously I'd only ever made cards with three layers using papers - but for Mrs A's challenge I opted for four layers as my 'quadruple':
+Previously I'd only ever made cards with three layers using papers - but this time I opted for four layers as my 'quadruple':

 - 7" x 7" square white card blank - it's a big card as I'd already decided on the big die cut butterfly and sentiment, but you can make smaller versions